Let the stones speak

 Investigating the past

 Curate your own museum trail by delving into the history of the North York Moors.
 Start at the open-air Ryedale Folk Museum in the pretty moorland village of Hutton le Hole, and Pickering’s Beck Isle Museum, which shine a fascinating light on the way people once lived.
-Follow the remarkable navigator Captain James Cook, from schoolboy in Great Ayton and shop-boy in Staithes to the start of his maritime career in Whitby.
+Follow the remarkable navigator Captain James Cook, from schoolboy in Great Ayton to the start of his maritime career in Whitby.
 And relive the heroism and daily life of World War II at Malton’s Eden Camp.